 Key aspects of diplomatic relations

-Switzerland and Portugal cooperate at the multilateral level.
-In particular, Portugal is an important partner of Switzerland vis-à-vis the UN Security Council.
-During its term as a non-permanent member of the UN Security Council, the country supported reform of the organisation’s working methods.
+Switzerland and Portugal cooperate at the multilateral level, especially within the UN, where, in particular, Portugal is an important partner for Switzerland vis-à-vis the Security Council.
+During its term as a non-permanent member of the Security Council, Portugal supported reform of the organisation’s working methods.

 The protocol of amendment that entered into force in October 2013 brought the double taxation agreement of 1974 up to date.